Westbrook expects to recoup $1 million in delinquent taxes

 “We thought it was fair to give amnesty for residential owner-occupied properties.
 Everyone on that list got a mailing from the city,” Bryant said.

-Four property owners took advantage of the amnesty program, paying off taxes that in some cases initially had hundreds of thousands of dollars in interest attached.
+Four property owners took advantage of the amnesty program, paying off taxes with a total of about $50,000 interest attached among all four cases.

-City councilors will meet with Lebeda this week to review the list of foreclosed properties to determine which ones the city made take, keep or sell.
+City staff will meet with Lebeda this week to review the list of foreclosed properties to determine which ones the city made take, keep or sell.

-The city doesn’t plan to take owner-occupied homes.
 Some of the properties are unoccupied or are just vacant lots.
+The city hopes to not take owner-occupied homes, but in cases where a property owner is able to pay taxes but simply chooses not to, the City Council will decide.

 “We look at it and if it is a bigger piece of land with no public use available for it, we may sell it.
 We haven’t gotten to that decision point yet because we’ve had great success in getting payments,” Bryant said.